three-cubed/prettypay/README.md

 ## To use

 First, remember that Prettypay is designed for use with EJS.
-The page in which you wish to use Prettypay must be an EJS page.<br>
+The page in which you wish to use Prettypay must be an EJS page.
 (This would mean the root/parent directory has NPM initialised and has the EJS node package installed.)<br>

 In `index.js` (or whatever you have named the server), you must include the lines:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`const prettypay = require('prettypay');`<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`app.use(prettypay);`<br>

 This assumes you have called your instance of express.js "app".
-If not, amend accordingly!
+If not, amend accordingly!<br>

 On the appropriate EJS page, on which you wish to fire the payment processor, you must include:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`<%- include('`*path-to-root*`node_modules/prettypay/views/view.ejs', { root: `*path-to-root*` }) %>`<br>